khadyjh/my-notes/README.md

-khadyjh Alabbadi Software engineering 24 years old livs in Al-salt graduated in 3/2021 wants to be andoid developar its my dream to .
+khadyjh Alabbadi Software engineering 24 years old livs in Al-salt graduated in 3/2021 wants to be andoid developar its my dream too .

 ---
 # [article](https://www.freecodecamp.org/news/learn-the-fundamentals-of-a-good-developer-mindset-in-15-minutes-81321ab8a682/)